robert-sergio/robert-sergio/README.md

 ⚙️ I'm currently working on the projects below.
 Feel free to give a look and contact me if you like to know more about it.
 * Chatbot using Pytorch
 * Virtual Assistant using Pytorch and Raspberry Pi
+* Apps using Kivy MD
+* Augmented Reality using Open CV

 📫 How to reach me
 * github io : robert-sergio.github.io